Trip1eLift/Vtuber_project/README.md

 # Vtuber_project
 Attempting to make my own Vtubing engine using mostly C++

 It requires OpenCV4.5 to run.
-https://opencv.org/releases/
+(Better to use 3.4.10 to match mediapipe since the begining...) https://opencv.org/releases/

 It also requires mediapipe.